ogundejoseph/contact/README.md

-# contact
+# Email contact

-Email with PHP &amp; JavaScript
+This is a repository for mail used for sending email text

-Simple email
+- Build with PHP &amp; JavaScript